Pasta with Olives {VIDEO}

 • Cook your pasta until al dente.

-• Grate lemon zest, parmesan cheese and chop the parsley.
-My microplane and herb scissors make these tasks much easier!
+• Grate the lemon zest and parmesan cheese, and chop the parsley.
+My Microplane and herb scissors make these tasks much easier!

 Top view of a small white bowl full of chopped parsley, lemon zest and grated parmesan cheese.
 A microplane, one lemon and a bunch of parsley in the background.

-• Gently fry the juicy olives, garlic and chilli flakes in olive oil.
+• Gently fry the olives, garlic, and chili flakes in olive oil.

 • Drain and add your spaghetti to the pan.
-I LOVE this one, it delivers non-stick perfection without harmful chemicals.
+I LOVE this one; it delivers non-stick perfection.

-• Add the lemon and parsley mix, some pasta water and toss until nicely combined.
+• Add the lemon and parsley mix and some pasta water, and toss until nicely combined.
 Enjoy!

 First image shows a large white pan with black olives, second image shows that spaghetti, parsley, lemon zest and parmesan cheese are added to the same pan.

-PASTA: spaghetti or chunky rigatoni or penne works well for this recipe.
-We also love whole grain pasta which provides extra fiber and micronutrients.
+Pasta: Premium-quality spaghetti, linguine, bucatini, chunky rigatoni, or penne works very well for this recipe.
+We also love whole-grain pasta, which provides extra fiber and micronutrients.

-CHILLI FLAKES (OR CRUSHED RED PEPPERS): I love that spicy kirk, but if spicy is not your thing, feel free to skip or reduce the amount of chilli flakes.
+Chili flakes: I love that spicy kick, but if spicy isn’t your thing, feel free to skip or reduce the amount.

-LEMON & PARSLEY: their freshness balance the tangy flavor coming from the olives.
-You might skip the parsley if you wish, but don’t skip the lemon zest!
+Lemon & parsley: Their freshness balances the tangy flavor of the olives.
+If you wish, you might skip the parsley, but don’t skip the lemon zest!

 Close-up of a spaghetti serving spoon full of spaghetti with olives.

-This quick spaghetti with olives is also versatile and goes so well with extra vegetables or protein.
+This quick spaghetti with olives is versatile and goes well with extra vegetables or protein.
 You might add one of these delicious add-ons to the pan while you cook the olives:

 Top view of a white plate full of pasta with olives garnished with parsley and chilli flakes.